 For Quinn, meeting the families and seeing them connect with each other is priceless.
 "Brain injury can be such an isolating condition.
 The conference provides them with a forum for peer networking and learning about the science behind their conditions.
 It's not your typical conference since it blends survivors and health professionals.
 It ends up being a familial environment.
 For us health professionals, it really reenergizes our purposes as advocates for brain injury survivors and support services throughout North Dakota."

 The annual Mind Matters Conference on Brain Injury is facilitated by the North Dakota Brain Injury Network (NDBIN), housed at the Center for Rural Health at the University of North Dakota School of Medicine & Health Sciences.
-NDBIN is funded by the North Dakota Department of Human Services.
+NDBIN is funded by the North Dakota Department of Health & Human Services.
 For more information on Mind Matters, visit www.ndbin.org.